angela-yang349/MICB475_25W2_Team14/MeetingMinutes/Feb10.md

 ## To-do
 1. To Do
-* Taxonomy classification
-* ASVs
-* Feature table
-* Phylo tree
-* Everything needed for phyloseq object
+Everything needed for phyloseq object: metadata, phylo tree, filtered table, taxonomy classification

 - [ ]